-Quality Schemes for hire and passenger boat operators
+Quality Schemes for hire boat operators

 British Marine has teamed up with Visit England to deliver a range of quality accreditation schemes that set standards defining good practice for those in the tourism business.